 Phenobarbital is a depressant that works by decreasing the activity of the central nervous system.
 The side effects that it can cause include drowsiness, loss of balance, nausea and constipation.
 You will also have to monitor the levels of phenobarbital in the blood of your dog.
 If the levels get too high, it can cause a severe toxic reaction.
 In many cases phenobarbital alone will not be enough to control seizures in dogs so other drugs may also be prescribed.

-Today there is more and more mounting evidence supporting the use of CBD for dogs with Epilepsy in both humans and dogs.
-In fact, it’s the pressure from the pet owners that play a major part in the calls for medicinal cannabis to be legalized in those countries where it is still prohibited.
+Today there is more and more mounting evidence supporting the use of CBD for dogs with Epilepsy.
+In fact, pressure from pet owners calls for medicinal cannabis to be legalized where it is prohibited.
 CBD or cannabidiol should not be confused with marijuana.
-Although CBD is extracted from the hemp plant, it is not psychoactive so it doesn’t have the same effects as marijuana does.
+Although CBD is extracted from the hemp plant, it is not psychoactive.
+This means that it doesn’t have the same mind altering effects as marijuana, specifically THC does.

-CBD has a stimulating effect on the endocannabinoid system or the ECS.
-The ECS is the regulatory system in the body which helps to control our immune response, mood, appetite, memory, metabolism, inflammation, anxiety and more.
+CBD has a stimulating effect on the endocannabinoid system (ECS).
+The ECS is a regulatory system in the body.
+It helps to control our immune response, mood, appetite, memory, metabolism, inflammation, anxiety and more.
 The EC system affects many biological processes including the immune system, the internal organs and the central nervous system.
 It’s believed that is this effect that can provide relief from seizures and epilepsy.

-If you do have a dog with seizures, it’s important that you work with your vet to discover the reasons for those seizures.
-It could be a symptom of serious underlying medical issues but in many cases the seizures will just need managing.
+It’s important to work with your vet to discover the reason for your dog’s seizures.
+It could be a symptom of serious underlying medical issues but in many cases, the seizures will just need managing.